 Laminated Wood: An assembly that is made by bonding layers of materials with an adhesive.
 2. Sometimes referred to edge-glued lumber items such as treads, etc.

-Manufacturing Defects: Defects or blemishes that develop during manufacturing such as chipped grain, tom grain, skips in dressing, hit and miss (a series of surfaced areas with skips between them), machining variations, burns and mismatching.
+Manufacturing Defects: Defects or blemishes that develop during manufacturing.
+Includes such as chipped grain, tom grain, skips in dressing.
+Hit and miss (a series of surfaced areas with skips between them), machining variations, burns and mismatching.

 Medium Density Fiberboard (MDF): A type of core material primarily composed of lignocellulosic fibers combined with a synthetic resin or other suitable bonding system and bonded together under heat and pressure.

-Medullary Rays: Rays of cells extending from the pith of the bark with the primary function of storing food and transporting it horizontally within the tree.
+Medullary Rays: Rays of cells extending from the pith of the bark.
+Primary function is storing food and transporting it horizontally within the tree.
 These strips of cells extend in radial pattern within the tree.
 The rays vary in height from a few cells up to four or more inches in an oak.
 On quarter-sawn oak the rays form a conspicuous figure that is sometimes referred to as flecks.

 Melamine Resin: A thermosetting resin used in the impregnation process of materials used to make laminate flooring.

-Mineral Streaks: The accumulation of mineral matter that is introduced by sap flow and causes an unnatural color within the wood that ranges from greenish brown to black.
+Mineral Streaks: The accumulation of mineral matter, introduced by sap flow.
+Causes an unnatural color within the wood that ranges from greenish brown to black.

 Mixed Media: A predominantly wood floor that incorporates the use of other materials such as stone, ceramic, metal or painted finishes.

 Moisture Content: The amount of moisture expressed as a percentage of the weight of the oven dry wood.